Skip to main content

 Store Server

-The POS functions described prior are also available on the Store Server.
+The POS functions described above are also available on the Store Server.
 The following section shows the Store Server screens.

 Safe Cashup

-The Safe Cashup function allows the user to finalize the Safe session, concluding the cash management session.
+The Safe Cashup function allows the user to finalise the Safe session, concluding the cash management session.

-The Safe Cashup can completed on the Store Server - the following section describes the Safe Cash management flow.
+Safe Cashup is completed on the Store Server.
+The following section describes the Safe Cash Management flow.

 On selecting the Safe Cashup option, if the Location's Tender Bag configuration is set to Optional, then the initial tab displayed is Loose.

-The Tab is used to create a new bag while performing the Safe Cashup function.
-The user adds the Bag Id and the Seal Number to create the bag.
+This tab is used to create a new bag while performing the Safe Cashup function.
+The user adds the Bag ID and the Seal Number to create the bag.

 Terminal Bag Tender